mfisher87/mfisher87.github.io/content/about/my-work/projects/arctic-rain-on-snow-study-observation-map/index.md

 ---
 title: "Arctic Rain on Snow Study (AROSS) Observation Map"
 subtitle: "A map of local knowledge (human observations) of rain-on-snow events"
+# TODO: Migrate dates to _variables.yml, that doesn't seem to currently be supported.
+date: "2021-02-25"
 categories:
   - "dataviz"
   - "typescript"